Connect with others who understand.

 1. Problems With Memory or Recall

-Memory impairment can show up in many ways, including difficulty learning new material, forgetting appointments or someone’s name, or feeling disoriented and not knowing where you are.
+Memory impairment can show up in many ways, including difficulty with learning new material, forgetting appointments or someone’s name, or feeling disoriented and not knowing where you are.
 One MyMSTeam member commented, “I went to sign my name on a check, and I couldn’t remember how to spell my own name!”
 Another member wrote, “I had to quit driving because I forget where the places are that I have driven to for years!”
 Nearly 20,000 members of MyMSTeam have reported memory loss as a symptom of their MS.

-2. Losing Attention and Concentration
+2. Challenges With Attention and Concentration

 Some people with MS may have difficulty focusing or an inability to stick to one task without getting distracted.
 Attention problems are a common component of MS. One MyMSTeam member shared, “I’m losing my train of thought.”
 Problems with focus may also be related to working memory, a type of short-term memory that is involved with completing immediate tasks.